mhorpheus/test/DFIR-Hotline.md

 ## Follow the Sun for Incident Intake

 ### Concept Description
 Three main regions maintain almost all Hotline numbers: APAC, EMEA and NA.
-To provide a unified, standardized approach and to avoid the need for X-Force IR team members to work outside business hours, a Follow the Sun model is employed.
+To provide a unified, standardized approach and to avoid the need for XFIR team members to work outside business hours, a Follow the Sun model is employed.
 In this approach, 24 hours are divided into three 8-hour shifts.
 Each shift is allocated within business hours of the owning region.
 All Hotline calls from any of the three respective region participating in Follow the Sun, are answered by the region running a shift during those designated hours.
 This means that calls to any of the local numbers (except Japan)  will always reach out to the same person at a given moment in time.

 South America do not have dedicated Hotline numbers and use the Worldwide Hotline number, while their team do not participate in shifts.
 Japan operated independently and their Hotline number will reach only a team in Japan.

 This operational model **should not be confused** with **Follow the Sun Incident Response**, as it is only designed to provide 24/7 **Incident Intake**.
-The aim is to ensure that call is answered, registered and, depending on the situation, initial X-Force IR support is initiated.
+The aim is to ensure that call is answered, registered and, depending on the situation, initial XFIR support is initiated.

 ### On-call Shifts Schedule
 Shift distribution among participating regions is presented in the table below: